farosaves/faro/notes/Talkey/Appsumo page.md

 # SourceForge
-Faro is a browser extension that combines a web highlighter and a bookmark manager.
+Faro is a browser extension to save pages with highlighted taglines.
+Thus, it combines a bookmark manager with web highlighter.

-With Faro, when saving a page, you highlight a sentence to act as a tagline.
-Usually it's just the sentence you read that made you want to save it, so 0 extra effort required.
+When saving a page, you highlight a sentence to act as a tagline.
+Usually it's just the sentence you read that made you want to save it, so no extra effort required.

 All saves appear on your dashboard.
 They come most-recent-first by default, so you don't forget what you saved most recently.
 You can also pin & archive to further manipulate it.

 They are organized with tags.
-Since you're reminded what you saved and why, you can do it later.
+Since you're reminded what you saved and why, you can assign tags later.
 It's much easier to manage your saves after some time, compared to bookmarks.